unionai/unionai-examples/CONTRIBUTING.md

 This is in contrast to the `tutorials` directory, which is also imported into the docs website but exists separately from the main narrative content.

-The code here should be orgainzed into sub-directories that correspond with the navigation strructure of the docs, to indicate the location where the code is included.
+The code here should be organized into sub-directories that correspond with the navigation strructure of the docs, to indicate the location where the code is included.

 ## Tutorials